 - structured, compressed, and portable H5MD output files

 - extensibility by the generic and modular design

-- free availability under GPL license
+- free software under LGPL-3+ license

 HAL’s MD package brings